Chat with Agent 206

 Signs Your Exterior Paint Is Nearing End of Life

 Chalking — Rub your hand across a painted surface.
 If you get white powder on your palm, the paint binder has broken down from UV exposure.
-The surface needs cleaning and repainting before it becomes a substrate adhesion problem.

 How to Maximize the Life of Your Exterior Paint

-Address small issues immediately.
-A small area of peeling paint that you caulk, prime, and touch up in an afternoon can prevent that area from becoming a large, expensive repair in two to three years.
+Keep gutters clean and properly directed away from the house.
+Trim back any vegetation that’s in contact with painted surfaces.
+Wash the exterior of your home annually.
+Address small issues immediately — a small area of peeling paint that you caulk, prime, and touch up can prevent that area from becoming a large, expensive repair.

 Getting an Accurate Timeline for Your Specific Home

 Paint Gunners provides free, detailed written estimates for all exterior painting projects throughout Western Washington.
-We assess every surface condition, identify any underlying issues, specify exactly what prep work is needed, and recommend the right products for your home's specific conditions.
-There's no obligation, and you'll come away with a clear picture of what your project involves and how long your results should last.
+We assess every surface condition, identify any underlying issues, specify exactly what prep work is needed, and recommend the right products for your home’s specific conditions.

 Schedule your free exterior painting estimate today.
 We serve Seattle, Bellevue, Kirkland, Redmond, Bothell, Lynnwood, Everett, and all of Western Washington.